 Access management consolidates or restricts access points to provide a safer environment for vehicles, pedestrians and bicycles.
 Access management can be expensive depending on access rights and right-of-way acquisition.
 Strategy plans are necessary to guide the implementation of access management and better allocate the limited resources spent on access management.
 Currently, ODOT does have access management regulations and standards, however, these standards only apply to state highways.
 This project aims to incorporate non-state highways into the access management strategy and generate stronger regional policy regarding access management.
 The first step of the process is to develop overall access management goals and objectives and to identify potential corridors for access management implementation.
-The next step is to develop a corridor specific access improvement projects, development, or redevelopment occurs within the roadway corridor.
+The next step is to develop a corridor specific access management strategy that provides a toolbox of techniques that may be applied as road improvement projects, development, or redevelopment occurs within the roadway corridor.
 The strategy is intended to be adopted by the jurisdictions that have responsibility for the roadway, permitting of driveways, land use regulations, local ordinances and site development requirements.

-TSMO Project Goal / Objective Priority Time- frame Capital Cost O&M Cost Potential Lead Agency Region-wide Access Management Strategies Improve safety and preserve capacity on regional facilities Medium 6-10 years \$500K \$o ODOT
+TSMO Project Goal / Objective Priority Time- frame Capital Cost O&M Cost Potential Lead Agency Region-wide Access Management Strategies Improve safety and preserve capacity on regional facilities Medium 6-10 years \$500K \$0 ODOT